 Serbia submitted the formal application for EU membership in 2009 and was granted candidate status in March 2012.
 Accession negotiations were opened in January 2014.

 Turkey already submitted the formal application for EU membership in 1987.
-Accession negotiations have been held since 2005, currently 14 out of the 35 chapters have been opened and one has been provisionally closed.
+Accession negotiations have been held since 2005.
 The relatively slow pace of the accession negotiations compared to other countries reflects the complex reform process in Turkey.

 Bosnia and Herzegovina has - as is the case for Kosovo - been identified as potential candidate for EU membership and has submitted her EU membership application on 15 February 2016.
 This application is still to be evaluated.